 Y Fron is located at an altitude of 950 feet on the slopes of Mynydd Mawr, sometimes known as Elephant Mountain, approximately 6 miles south of Caernarfon and 2 ½ miles east of the A487 trunk road between Caernarfon and Porthmadog/Pwllheli.
 The village sits at the end of the road in a spectacular rural location.

 The mountains of Snowdonia begin with Mynydd Mawr 698 m (2,290 ft), on the eastern side of the village.
-The Irish Sea beach of Dinas Dinlle is just 6 miles down the hill.
+The Blue Flag beach of Dinas Dinlle is just 6 miles down the hill.
 Snowdonia is a designated Dark Sky Area.

 The market town of Caernarfon is 6 miles away, with its World Heritage Castle, and excellent selection of shops, pubs and restaurants.
 Porthmadog is 16 miles to the south and Pwllheli is 19 miles to the southwest.
 Both of these towns have a wide variety of things to see and do.
 The University City of Bangor, 14 miles to the NE, is the regional shopping hub.